DreamsideInteractive/FrozenFlameServer/README.md

 Use the next AppID `1348640`

-#  Installation via Steam Client
+#  Download for Windows

+Please download the archive from GitHub and unpack it.

-First, you need to find `Frozen Flame - Dedicated server` in your Steam library.
+You can also try to find `Frozen Flame - Dedicated server` in your Steam library (should be available soon).

+# Installation on Windows

-Install it, open a folder of Dedicated server and launch `FrozenFlameServer.exe` with `-log` command line argument.
+Open a folder of Dedicated server and launch `FrozenFlameServer.exe` with `-log` command line argument.
 After that a game console will be shown.
 You can try to add it to your game private servers list with `127.0.0.1` IP by default (for local tests).

-# Installation via Linux
+# Installation on Linux
 Use the next example to install the game server on Linux:
 ```
 1.    adduser steam